01 of 06

 Clear the Downspouts

-Once the root gutters are cleared of debris, make sure the downspouts are cleared.
+Once the roof gutters are cleared of debris, make sure the downspouts are cleared.
 If your downspouts have horizontal extension pipes, remove these to clear the downspouts.

 Take a hose and place it into the downspout from the top opening where the gutters feed into it.
 Have a helper turn on the water and check for downspout flow.
 If the downspout is clogged, clear it out: